newrelic/empanada/README.md

 As of this writing, we are working to make the software reliable and reusable in your environment before making it available.

-We will have a baseline of the software delivered by the end of October 2013.
+UPDATE: Thanks for your patience, Pi Party Peoples!
+We need a bit more time to provide the dashboard and GPIO software.
+We expect to have the software published here by 2013-11-11.
+Please star the repo to stay tuned.

 See [BOM.md](BOM.md) for what to order.